sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 once a new admin generates its key and sent to KA8Admin He creates a certificate signing object

-jane-scr.yaml
+jane-scr.yaml:

 apiVersion: certificates.k8s.io/v1
 kind: CertificateSigninRequest

-converts the admin key to base64
+converts the admin key to base64:

 cat jane.csr | base64

-place the encoded object in the request field in the object
+place the encoded object in the request field in the object:

 check all siginin requests:
 kubectl get csr

-## approve the reuest
+approve the request:

 kubectl certifcate approve jane

-## get certifcate in yaml format
+get certifcate in yaml format:

 kubectl get csr jane -o yaml